Expert care is vital to diagnosing and treating bile duct cancers. These cancers are often found after they've spread, making treatment challenging.

 - Potentially curative surgery: Your care team will recommend surgery to remove the tumor if tests show there’s a good chance to get all of it.

 - Palliative surgery: Your care team might recommend surgery to relieve symptoms or prevent complications, such as by removing a blockage.
-This type won’t cure the cancer but can help patients feel better.
+This type won’t cure the cancer but can help you feel better.

 Experts use high-energy radiation beams or particles to kill cancer cells.
 They might use it to: